Lavin-tom/Virtual-art-gallery/README.md

-3. **Interact with AR:** Interact with the augmented reality content by pointing your device's camera to the predefined image.
+3. **Interact with AR:** Interact with the augmented reality content by pointing your device's camera to the target image.